 This suggests that a high number of technology professionals who have already considered moving to a new opportunity, will not be persuaded to stay long term in their current role, even with the offer of a pay rise or increased responsibility.

 “Those who accepted a counter offer stated that they did so due to the convenience of staying with a firm, not because they were invested in a role.
-33% of those who accepted a counter offer returned to the job market to look for a new opportunity within a year” according to Ahsan Iqbal, Manager at Robert Walters.
+33% of those who accepted a counter offer returned to the job market to look for a new opportunity within a year” according to James Perry, Associate Director at Robert Walters.

 About the survey